Dr Alvaro Martinez-Perez

 Alvaro currently delivers teaching on:

 He has taught and supervised students at both undergraduate and post-graduate levels.
-Alvaro's approach to teaching is evidence- based seeking to establish linkages between my research and teaching and also using my experience on policy impact working with policy makers.
+Alvaro's approach to teaching is evidence- based seeking to establish linkages between his research and teaching and also using his experience on policy impact working with policy makers.
 He tries to make students aware that through doing research in social sciences, while keeping a critical view on how our society works, we can make a significant contribution to the understanding and improvement of key societal challenges.

 Alvaro has co-supervised several dissertations at PhD level.
 He is particularly interested in supervising students who undertake quantitative work in his substantive areas of interest.
 Alvaro has a broad range of experience with primary data collection, secondary data analysis and advanced statistical methods.